Tempest’s Edge | Film

 The story.

 Tempest’s Edge encourages the viewer to be patient with themselves.
 Loss can be something as huge and profound as losing a loved one, seemingly small and insignificant as a broken pencil, or abstract and intangible as the death of a dream.
-These all converge at the epicenter of common, complex, human emotion.
-This story is about just how normal it is to experience the five stages of grief in no particular order.
+This was my experience with grief as a child-young adult, especially that grief follows no particular order.
+I would often experience emotions in random unexpected ways.

 The creation.

-My initial vision for the film was an overhead shot of a dancer lying on the floor, sinking into blackness, the only movement coming from the camera.
+My initial vision for the film was an overhead shot of a dancer lying on the floor, sinking into blackness - still, except for slight movement from the camera.

 From the Process.